 I agree with Valenti's point.
-One of the best things about working at BlogHer is the bloggers and parents writing their lives, showing motherhood in all its forms.
+One of the best things about working at BlogHer is advocating for parents, and helping people talk about motherhood in all its forms.
 It's truth-telling as game-changer; it's important, and it thrills me to be a part of it.

 A woman's mid-20s is when people start getting nosy about when and how often and with whom she's planning to breed.
 "Do you have children?" and "How old are your kids?" become the icebreakers.
 And it’s incredible what power the flat statement "I don't want children" can have to push buttons.
 I've seen it trigger everything from dismissiveness ("You'll change your mind when you're older") to defensiveness ("Don't you want the joys of motherhood?") to derisiveness ("I could never be so selfish!").
 I've heard all of those, verbatim, from well-meaning friends and loved ones.

 I hate justifying my decision, and I shouldn't have to.
 I hate that just speaking my truth freights casual chitchat with tension.
 I really hate yelling at the Thanksgiving table.

 And so my minor medical condition ended up giving me a chickenshit gift: the ability to pass as a "normal" woman.
 In the years since, I've learned that "I can't have kids" comes with its own set of questions ("What happened?"
 "Have you considered adopting?"), but they're gentle.
 I'm not immature and selfish when I say "I can't."
 Sometimes I’m tragic.
 But tragedy, conveniently, is a subject-changer.

 Most women want kids.
 I do not, and I feel totally normal—so much so that I've never thought of the way I use "I can't," except as a shortcut around a crap conversation.